MagicIdentity/Developers/docs/tutorials/app_development/publish_your_app.md

 2025-02-04T06:57:19Z INF +--------------------------------------------------------------------------------------------+
 ```

+Now your app has a public URL and will work from anywhere on the internet.

 # Step 2
-Now you've got a public URL, navigate to that address in your browser to check the tunnel works.
+Navigate to that public URL in your browser.

 Note that this address lasts only as long as your computer is on and the `cloudflared` command
 remains uninterrupted!